Whinery/Hosts-Updater/README.md

 NOTE: Open 'hosts-updater.sh' and read the comments for more important information.

 The script will only replace the /etc/hosts file if the tmp file meets all conditions so it dosen't break your hosts file if something goes wrong.

-Will update itself after midnight every night or when the computer is turn on any time after midnight.
+Will update itself 10 minutes after boot and every 24 hours after that.

-If no errors, reboot your computer for the changes to take place.

 INSTALL:   Unzip file and cd into the directory folder and run.
 	'sudo ./install.sh'